Back to selection

 | Learning objectives | Upon successful completion of this course, students will be able to: • Critique the city as a dynamic terrain where violence is politically produced and spatially contested. • Deconstruct established typologies of violence to reveal their underlying political and spatial logics. • Evaluate the utility and limitations of major theoretical frameworks for explaining violence in the contemporary capitalist city. • Articulate and analyze the dialectical relationship between a city’s spatial organization and the patterns of violence within it. • Apply advanced theoretical concepts from critical urban studies to empirical cases of urban violence. • Analyze how spatial, social, and historical contexts construct the legitimacy of violence and shape affective and political responses to it. |

-| Comments | This course is capped at 35 students.
-Students from other programs are welcome with a priority for students from the MSG Critical Urbanisms and MSG Changing Societies on timely registration. |
+| Comments | The course is open to Master students from other programs with a priority for MA Students in Critical Urbanisms and in Changing Societies on timely registration.
+Max. capacity 20 (first come, first served).
+The room for the first session will be confirmed soon |

 | Admission requirements | registration mandatory |